Mézières-sur-Seine

 Mézières-sur-Seine ([mezjɛʁ syʁ sɛn], literally Mézières on Seine) is a commune in the Yvelines department in the Île-de-France region in north-central France.
 It is located in the western suburbs of Paris, near the bank of the Seine 47 km west of Paris.

 The name of the commune comes from the Latin word: maceria, meaning walls.

+Population

 Sites of interest

 Saint-Nicolas church, built in the 13th century in Gothic style.
 A choir was added since the 17th century.
 It is a listed monument since 1931.